atomix/atomix/README.md

 ### Configuring the cluster with custom protocols

-Let's take a look at an example of how to configure the CopyCat cluster when using custom protocols.
+Let's take a look at an example of how to configure the Copycat cluster when using custom protocols.

 ```java